Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

 The \emph{move stage} resembles that of PIBT but includes modifications that extend it to continuous domains with disk-shaped robots.
-In PIBT, where robots are modeled as points, each candidate action corresponds to traversing a graph edge and can, at most, be blocked by a single other robot located at the destination vertex.
+In PIBT, each candidate action corresponds to traversing a graph edge and can, at most, be blocked by a single other robot occupying the destination vertex.
 In contrast, \gspi{} operates with motion primitives and non-zero robot footprints.
-As a result, a candidate action may intersect several lower-priority robots if their configurations overlap with the swept area of the primitive.
+As a result, a candidate action may intersect several lower-priority robots if their configurations overlap with the primitive.
 To handle this, \gspi{} constructs the set $\mathcal{S}$ of all affected robots (line~\ref{line:lower-priority-stepped-on-set}) and asks them to yield to the higher-priority robot by creating a recursive \textsc{TryMove} call for each one, with later recursive calls treating earlier ones as higher-priority (line~\ref{line:try_move_permutation}). \gspi{} explores all orderings of affected robots in $\mathcal{S}$ (line~\ref{line:recursive-moves}); if one ordering succeeds, the motion is accepted, and otherwise, the system rolls back (line~\ref{line:rollback}) and tries the next candidate primitive.